K-polystability of Fano 4-folds with large Lefschetz defect: Proof of Theorem

 \subsection{Non-toric case}

-The purpose of this section is to prove that among the five possible families of non-toric Fano 4-folds having $\delta=3$ (see Theorem \ref{classification} and Remark \ref{rem:toric}), only one is $K$-polystable.
+We now prove prove that among the five possible families of non-toric Fano 4-folds having $\delta=3$ (see Theorem \ref{classification} and Remark \ref{rem:toric}), only one is $K$-polystable.
 More precisely, after our discussion we will deduce the following:

-\begin{proposition} Let $X$ be a non-toric Fano 4-fold having $\delta_X=3$.
-Then $X$ is $K$-polystable if and only if $X\cong \mathbb{P}^1\times Y$, where $Y$ is the blow-up of $\mathbb{P}^3$ along a disjoint union of a line and a conic, and along two non-trivial fibers of the exceptional divisor over the blown-up line. \end{proposition}